This is Why: Elisabeth Marnik, Ph.D., Postdoctoral Researcher

-When Liz Marnik was searching for a postdoc position, an introduction to Dustin Updike, Ph.D., led her to MDI Biological Laboratory.
+When Elisabeth Marnik was searching for a postdoc position, an introduction to Dustin Updike, Ph.D., led her to the MDI Biological Laboratory.
 “Dustin is a fantastic mentor, and that is key to having a good postdoctoral training experience,” she says.
 “In addition, the Updike lab’s research area – germ granules and their applications to cancer and regeneration, really excited me.
 Combined with MDIBL’s location, which is an area I wanted to live in, made it the perfect place for me to do my postdoc.”

 As a postdoctoral researcher in the Updike Lab, Elisabeth studies germ cells, which are the ultimate stem cell.
 Germ cells have the potential to become any type of cell that makes up an organism (skin, muscle, neuron etc).
 This potential is called totipotency, which literally means “ability for all things”.
 Specifically, Elisabeth and her colleagues study germ granules, (tiny organelles found only in germ cells) to understand how they ensure the germ cell remains totipotent until it is time to become another cell type.